• Skip to primary navigation

 matcha balls in a brown bowl with one held by a female hand

-We all lead busy lifestyles, so one less thing to think about makes sense.
-I try and never get caught out with what to eat in between main meals, so these matcha bliss balls are perfect for this.
+I try never to get caught without something to eat between meals, and these matcha balls are perfect for that.

 matcha balls strewn on a white bench